amiaopensource/lenticular/lenticular/README.md

 Once installed, run the main tool by the command:

 ```
-doLCE
+lenticular
 ```

-Brew installation and `doLCE` have been successfully tested on the following operating systems:
+Brew installation and `lenticular` have been successfully tested on the following operating systems:

 - **Linux:** Ubuntu 16.04.3 LTS and 14.04.5 LTS; Slackware 14.2; Debian 7.11
 - **Mac:** macOS 10.13.3 and 10.12.6, OS X 10.11.6 and 10.10.5;